DigonIO/pypermission/docs/docs/ansi.md

 !!! tip

     You should not need to use any of the `ORM` models yourself.
-The `pypermission.RBAC` class provides a clean interface to all functionality managing database objects.
+The `rbac.RBAC` class provides a clean interface to all functionality managing database objects.

 ### 5.2 Hierarchical RBAC